goduphi/tm4c123gh6pm/README.md

 ### Folder descriptions
-- Common Terminal Interface: Contains a library of functions which can be used to communicate through a serial communication device (UART).
+- Common Terminal Interface: Contains a library of functions which can be used to communicate through a serial communication device (UART). cli.c can be used as a means of debugging the library functions.
 - Wait: Contains function which aid in busy waiting

 ### Compilation instructions: